ymirmeddeb/MazeRunnerBot/README.md

 - Power: 6V battery pack

 ## Software
 The software controlling the MazeRunnerBot is written in C++ for Arduino.
 The main features include obstacle detection, path planning, and motor control.
-The source code is provided in the `Mbot_Code.ino` file within this repository.
+The source code is provided in the `code` directory within this repository.

 ## Algorithm Overview
 The MazeRunnerBot uses a simple yet effective algorithm to navigate mazes: